iwelch/sylspace/_INSTALL-README.md

 perl initsylspace.pm		## check cpan modules
 ```

-Next comes the real preparationof SylSpace:
+Next comes the real preparation of SylSpace:

 ```
 # perl initsylspace.pl
 ```

 This will create `/var/` etc and create a secret.
+You can
+configure the install location by setting the SYLSPACE_PATH
+environment variable.

 At the end it suggests the following:

 ```
-cd Model
-perl mkstartersite.t  ## creates a corpfin site, adds some info for ivo welch, etc. perl addside.pl somesite yourname@gmail.com
+perl t/00mkstartersite.t  ## creates a corpfin site, adds some info for ivo welch, etc. perl bin/addsite.pl somesite yourname@gmail.com
 ```

 If your domainname is fake (such as `syllabus.test`), then the following will fix up your /etc/hosts file: